Free Insulation and Boiler Grants

 - Its external walls are unfilled cavity walls.

 - The cavity is at least 50mm wide.

 - The masonry or brickwork of your property is in good condition.

-- It is more than 10 years old (most newer houses will have insulation already).
+- It was built before 1990 (most newer houses will have insulation already).

-If you don't want to get the Green Deal, look for an installer on the National Insulation Association site.
-As a benchmark, The Energy Saving Trust reckons cavity insulation typically costs £450 to £500 to install, and loft insulation about £300.
+If you don't qualify for the schemes above, look for an installer on the National Insulation Association site.
+As a benchmark, the Energy Saving Trust reckons cavity insulation typically costs around £330 to £720 to install, and loft insulation £290 to £400.